amwx/FluentAvaloniaDocs/pages/GettingStarted.md

 - Controls:
   - `xmlns:ui="using:FluentAvalonia.UI.Controls"`
   - `xmlns:uip="using:FluentAvalonia.UI.Controls.Primitives"`

-- If you're using the Windowing package too:
-  - `xmlns:wnd="using:FluentAvalonia.UI.Windowing"`

 ### Styles
 To attach the styles needed for FluentAvalonia, add the following to your `App.axaml` file (don't forget the xmlns definition):